Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Abstract

 \section{Abstract}

-Modern design, control, and optimization often requires simulation of highly nonlinear models, leading to prohibitive computational costs.
-These costs can be amortized by evaluating a cheap surrogate of the full model.
+Modern design, control, and optimization often require multiple expensive simulations of highly nonlinear stiff models.
+These costs can be amortized by training a cheap surrogate of the full model, which can then be used repeatedly.
 Here we present a general data-driven method, the continuous-time echo state network (CTESN), for generating surrogates of nonlinear ordinary differential equations with dynamics at widely separated timescales.
-We empirically demonstrate near-constant time performance using our CTESNs on a physically motivated scalable model of a heating system whose full execution time increases exponentially, while maintaining relative error of within 0.2 \%.
-We also show that our model captures fast transients as well as slow dynamics effectively, while other techniques such as physics informed neural networks have difficulties trying to train and predict the highly nonlinear behavior of these models.
+We empirically demonstrate the ability to accelerate a physically motivated scalable model of a heating system by 98x while maintaining relative error of within 0.2 \%.
+We showcase the ability for this surrogate to accurately handle highly stiff systems which have been shown to cause training failures with common surrogate methods such as Physics-Informed Neural Networks (PINNs), Long Short Term Memory (LSTM) networks, and discrete echo state networks (ESN).
+We show that our model captures fast transients as well as slow dynamics, while demonstrating that fixed time step machine learning techniques are unable to adequately capture the multi-rate behavior.
+Together this provides compelling evidence for the ability of CTESN surrogates to predict and accelerate highly stiff dynamical systems which are unable to be directly handled by previous scientific machine learning techniques.